Theaflavin

 - ^ Kobayashi M, et al. Black-tea polyphenols suppress postprandial hypertriacylglycerolemia by suppressing lymphatic transport of dietary fat in rats.
 J Agric Food Chem.
 (2009)

-- ^ a b Matsumoto N, Okushio K, Hara Y. Effect of black tea polyphenols on plasma lipids in cholesterol-fed rats.
+- ^ a b Matsumoto N, Okushio K, Hara Y. Effect of black tea polyphenols on plasma lipids in lipid balance-fed rats.
 J Nutr Sci Vitaminol (Tokyo).
 (1998)

 - ^ a b Ma H, et al. ATP-dependent potassium channels and mitochondrial permeability transition pores play roles in the cardioprotection of theaflavin in young rat.
 J Physiol Sci.
 (2011)